mflaviusm/GENUS/README.md

 The website has been designed to be simple and easy to navigate.
 Any future updates will be supported with the current hierarchical structure.

-The navigation bar has been desiged to be always on top to ensure visitors can easily find information and navigate through the website's various pages.
+The navigation bar has been designed to be always on top to ensure visitors can easily find information and navigate through the website's various pages.

 #Skeleton Plane